asmuth/clip/fnordmetric-doc/documentation/metricdb_statsd_interface.md

 ---

-To use the statsd protocol, start the fnordmetric server with the --statsd-port
+To use the statsd protocol, start the fnordmetric server with the --statsd_port
 option:

     $ fnordmetric-server --storage_backend inmemory --statsd_port 8125 --http_port 8080